Chinese Furniture Museum: Architecture

-The museum is located on the basement level inside the Cultural Affairs Bureau of Taoyuan City Government occupying an area of 900 m^{2}.
+The museum was located on the basement level inside the Cultural Affairs Bureau of Taoyuan City Government occupying an area of 900 m^{2}.

 Exhibitions

 Exhibition Room I

-Exhibition Room I houses the special exhibitions on traditional Chinese furniture and furniture made in Daxi.
-The exhibitions include the terminology, chronicle of the evolution of furniture, furniture in ancient paintings and buildings, revered master craftsmen, characteristics of traditional furniture, the making of furniture, types of traditional Chinese furniture, traditional Taiwanese furniture, special exhibition on traditional furniture from Daxi, prospects and market expansion.
+Exhibition Room I housed the special exhibitions on traditional Chinese furniture and furniture made in Daxi.
+The exhibitions included the terminology, chronicle of the evolution of furniture, furniture in ancient paintings and buildings, revered master craftsmen, characteristics of traditional furniture, the making of furniture, types of traditional Chinese furniture, traditional Taiwanese furniture, special exhibition on traditional furniture from Daxi, prospects and market expansion.

 Exhibition Room II

-Exhibition Room II houses traditional Taiwanese furniture and traditional furniture production techniques.
-The room is divided into the Main Entrance and Courtyard, the Kitchen and Dining Room, the Study and Accounting Office, the Ancestor Worship Room, the Bedroom, Furniture for Reference and Making of Traditional Furniture.
+Exhibition Room II housed traditional Taiwanese furniture and traditional furniture production techniques.
+The room was divided into the Main Entrance and Courtyard, the Kitchen and Dining Room, the Study and Accounting Office, the Ancestor Worship Room, the Bedroom, Furniture for Reference and Making of Traditional Furniture.
 The peripheral of the museum includes the audio visual showing room, the library, the research area etc.